 The shock of not meeting the required university is the dread of every UCAS applicant on ‘Results’ day.
-Once re-marking options and urgent appeals to universities have been explored and the dream of attending a specific university is shattered, the student often looks through the Clearing vacancies with a mounting sense of panic and frustration.
+Once the dream of attending a specific university is shattered, the student often looks through the Clearing vacancies with a sense of panic and frustration.

-Hard as it is, students and parents should take a fresh, objective look at where their future is going.
-Exam disappointment can reflect a variety of things – perhaps a failure to work, but also the result of unrealistic predictions or unsuitable subjects.
+This is the time for students and parents to take a fresh, objective look at where their future is going.
 Is the chosen course really the best option for the student? – would an alternative option suit?
 Unrealistic grade predictions can mean that the student could in fact flourish at an institution with less demanding entry standards.
 Another option is to look at joint honours courses, so they can study a mix of subjects.

-Vacancies in Clearing might well reflect popularity rather than any significant differing in standards as the annual variations in patterns of demand for certain courses at certain institutions can be very significant.
+Vacancies in Clearing might reflect popularity rather than any significant differing in standards.
 In fact, the numbers of students accepted in Clearing has increased over the last few years despite the fall in overall applicants.

 Another aspect of Clearing is, of course, a reapplication either with or without retakes.
-To reapply does offer the chance for greater reflection on course choice and the process of applying with ‘actual’ rather than predicted grades can often be more straightforward.
+To reapply offers the chance for greater reflection on course choice and the process of applying with ‘actual’ rather than predicted grades can often be more straightforward.